 - Best Car Insurance Companies

 - Average Cost of Car Insurance: by City

 We averaged quotes for a sample single man in his 30s with safe driving records across 100+ cities to calculate the annual rates for each company in the following table.
-Below are the six companies with the lowest car insurance quotes for our male driver:
+Below are the five companies with the lowest car insurance quotes for our male driver:

 Find The Cheapest Auto Insurance Quotes In Your Area

 The table ranks companies from those with the cheapest car insurance rates to the most expensive.
 The quotes you get after submitting your own profile and different coverage limits will be quite different because of the individual nature of auto insurance.

 Our research reviewed quotes for our two sample drivers from 16 companies in 105 cities, and revealed the cheapest car insurance companies in each city.
 Even drivers in New York City, Hempstead, or a nearby suburb in Nassau County, have options for affordable rates if they know where to look.
 This table starts with the ten most populous locations in New York, and resumes with the remaining in alphabetical order.